 Reviewed by Maja Stefanovska

 If there’s one conversation I have had over and over again with fellow theatre lovers and critics, it’s on how to attract younger audiences to the theatre.
 Do you make theatre going mandatory in elementary schools?
 Do you change your advertising?
 How about we entirely update classics while keeping the period costumes and staying true to the original context instead?
 While we’re at it, let’s also translate the play to make it relevant for today, but ensure that it respects the complexity of language and ideas of the original.
 If possible, let’s also put in an homage to the 17th century rhyming scheme.
-Just, you know, make it sound like prose and that it keeps our attention.
+Just, you know, make it sound like prose and keep our attention.

 Seems like a lot to ask, doesn’t it?
 I’m going to be honest here.
-When I heard that Polsive Productions was putting on The School for Wives as translated by David Whiteley, I proceeded with caution and a heavy dose of fear.
+When I heard that Polsive and Seven Thirty Productions was putting on The School for Wives as translated by David Whiteley, I proceeded with caution and a heavy dose of fear.
 They say experience shapes our perceptions and I’ve seen one too many awkward “modernized” adaptations and translations of classics to avoid the gut reaction.
 Imagine my growing joy, then, as I realized the genius of the translation and direction in this production.
 Whiteley and director John P. Kelly have come together to create a work of art that is modern while still remaining reverent of the original.
 They’ve managed to capture Molière’s sense of humour and sharp critique of society and make it relevant for today’s audiences, young and old alike. (more…)